Internet Crimes & Sex Crimes Defense Attorney

-Talking to law enforcement-To talk or not to talk
+To talk or not to talk

 The chief purpose of law enforcement contacting a person is to interview them to try to obtain admissions and evidence.
 By the time this request to speak with a person occurs, law enforcement has already spoken with the person making the accusation or has already accessed computer information and has knowledge of material that they believe is on a computer or of an act involving a child that they likely believe occurred.
 It is never advisable to talk with a law enforcement officer without first consulting with an experienced child photography defense attorney or sex crimes defense attorney.

 Do not assume that you can convince a detective of your lack of knowledge or that you did not do something.
 The law may be, and probably is, drastically different than you believe it is.
-Consent is quite often irrelevant to a defense.
-Lack of knowledge of person’s age, similarly, is normally not relevant to a defense.
+Consent is quite often irrelevant as a defense.
+Lack of knowledge of person’s age, similarly, is also probably not relevant to a defense.
 If a person is incapable of consenting by either a mental defect or the particular state of mind they are in at the time, this also may not be a defense to a sexual act.
 This can be true if the alleged victim has had too much to drink or is under the influence of a narcotic or drug, even if that was induced by the alleged victim themselves.

 The initial consultation at Sandefer Law Firm is free and is confidential.